kylethieringer/quartz_site/content/lore/how to use obsidian.md

 > ```
 ```

-my daily notes build up my foundation of [[how to keep a lab notebook]] this process will probably morph over time as I find my flow and will not look the same for everyone.
+my daily notes build up my foundation of [[how to keep a digital lab notebook]] this process will probably morph over time as I find my flow and will not look the same for everyone.

 ## workflow for literature notes
 obsidian is used for [[how I read academic papers]] and take notes on them. this may also morph and change overtime but for now is working ok.